 What is Kuk Sool Won™?

-The origins of Kuk Sool date back to the very beginning of Korea starting with “Sah Doh Mu Sool” which means family or tribal martial art.
+The romantic origins of Kuk Sool date back to the very beginning of Korea, starting with “Sah Doh Mu Sool” which means family or tribal martial art.
 The next martial art to develop was “Koong Joong Mu Sool,” or “Royal Court Martial Art.”
-Shortly afterwards came “Bull Kyo Mu Sool,” which refers to the martial arts practiced in the Buddhist temples during ancient times.
-These are the three segments of Korean martial arts history from which the techniques of Kuk Sool are derived.
+Shortly afterwards came “Bull Gyo Mu Sool,” which refers to the martial arts practiced in the Buddhist temples during ancient times.
+These are the three segments of Korean martial arts history from which the techniques of Kuk Sool are said to be derived.

 For self defense, Kuk Sool is unsurpassed.
 It combines kicking, punching, throwing, falling, choking, joint-locking and a myriad of weapons techniques into a beautiful and dynamic style that emphasizes speed and fluidity.
-In conjunction with the physical training, meditation, special breathing, acupressure and acupuncture techniques are employed to improve and maintain health, develop internal power and retard the aging process.
+In conjunction with the physical training, meditation, special breathing, acupressure and acupuncture techniques are employed to improve and maintain health, to develop internal power and to lessen the effects of aging.

 Philosophically, Kuk Sool stresses humility, self discipline, loyalty and respect for others.
 Together, all of these aspects allow Kuk Sool to provide the means for attaining a long and healthy life.

-As a martial arts system, Kuk Sool Won™ covers the entire spectrum of the established Asian fighting arts and body conditioning techniques, as well as mental development and traditional weapons training.
-These include (but are not limited to):
+As a martial arts franchise, Kuk Sool Won™ tries to include the full spectrum of Asian fighting methods and body conditioning secrets, as well as emphasizing mental development and dabbling in traditional weapons training.
+Below is a sampling of what Kuk Sool Won™ has to offer:

 HAND TECHNIQUES

-• Closed and open hand striking methods, including:
+• Closed and open hand striking methods, utilizing:

 • Pressure point striking